Coatings Comparison

 | Single-vendor product family | ICP™ family spans cool-roof, fire-protective, and insulative coatings from one supplier | Industrial direct-to-insulation focus; separate brands for adjacent use cases |

-Cool Touch's NACE TM0143 validation is the most direct match for the corrosion-under-insulation failure mode.
-Where past insulation cycles have produced moisture-trap corrosion, an explicit CUI-resistance claim (rather than inferred reduction) is the lower-risk specification.
+Cool Touch's CUI resistance is validated by salt-spray (ISO 9227) and condensation (ISO 6270-1) testing at Rating 0 when applied over an approved primer, making it a direct match for the corrosion-under-insulation failure mode.
+Where past insulation cycles have produced moisture-trap corrosion, a primer-paired coating with documented salt-spray and condensation performance (rather than inferred reduction) is the lower-risk specification.

 Cool Touch's thinner film and faster application time compress the coating window, which can pull a full project back inside its outage schedule.
 On large-asset programs the schedule recovery often outweighs every other line item.

-Cool Touch consistently quotes at roughly half the per-square-foot installed cost of conventional ceramic microsphere systems while delivering equivalent OSHA ≤140°F personnel-burn outcomes.
+Cool Touch typically lands at roughly half the per-square-foot installed cost of conventional ceramic microsphere systems while delivering equivalent ≤140°F safe-touch (ASTM C1055) personnel-burn outcomes.
 The savings compound on large piping or tank-farm programs.

 Sites that also need cool-roof or fire-protective coatings elsewhere on the facility benefit from the single-vendor ICP™ family: one technical contact, one warranty pathway, one product family across cool-roof, fire, and insulative.
 Conventional ceramic microsphere systems cover only the industrial direct-to-insulation category.